-- For grades 3-5, students may use only four-function calculators with square root and percentage functions for all calculator Sections. - For grades 6-7, students may use only four-function calculators with square root and percentage functions for all calculator Sections. - For grade 8, students may use only scientific calculators for all calculator Sections. - For high school mathematics assessments, students may use only graphing calculators (with functionality consistent with the TI-84 or a similar model) for all calculator Sections.
+- For grades 3-5, four-function calculators with percentage and square root are allowed for all students on specific Sections of the mathematics assessment.
+Students may only use that four-function calculator on non-calculator Sections if they have a documented accommodation. - For grades 6-7, four-function calculators with percentage and square root are allowed for all students on specific Sections of the mathematics assessment.
+Students may only use that four-function calculator on non-calculator Sections if they have a documented accommodation. - For grade 8, scientific calculators are allowed for all students on specific calculator Sections of the mathematics assessment.
+Students may only use a scientific calculator on non-calculator Sections if they have a documented accommodation. - For high school mathematics assessments, students may use only graphing calculators (with functionality consistent with the TI-84 or a similar model) for specific calculator Sections of the mathematics assessment.
+Students may use a graphing calculator on non-calculator Sections if they have a documented accommodation.

 Students with a calculator accommodation must use the grade or course specified hand-held calculator during non-calculator Sections of the Mathematics assessment.
-The student with an accommodation to use a handheld calculator during the non-calculator sections of the test may use that same calculator during the entire test.